tylerrmit/homebridge-coviva-hager/README.md

 ## Credits

 The code for this HomeKit plugin is based on @milo526/homebridge-tuya-web, adapted to use a WebSocket API.
-I also refered to homebride-ewelink to help me understand how to use WebSockets in Javascript/Typescript.
+I also referred to homebride-ewelink to help me understand how to use WebSockets in Javascript/Typescript.

 To reverse-engineeer the Coviva API, I used [Charles](http://charlesproxy.com) to trace